Matisse Thybulle: Philadelphia 76ers (2019–2023)

 The Philadelphia 76ers targeted Thybulle leading up to the 2019 NBA draft.
 They were coming off a second-round playoff loss to the eventual NBA champions, the Toronto Raptors, and were seeking someone who could immediately contribute to their goal of a championship.
 The 76ers had Thybulle stop working out for other teams, promising in exchange to select him in the first round with their No. 24 overall pick.
 They effectively ended up moving up to No. 20 to select him, receiving his draft rights from the Boston Celtics in a trade for Philadelphia's 24th and 33rd picks.
 On July 3, 2019, Thybulle signed with the 76ers.
 On October 23, he made his debut in NBA, coming off from bench in a 107–93 win over the Celtics with three points, a rebound, an assist, two steals and two blocks.
 After scoring 20 points, hitting five three-pointers, and making three steals in a win over the Raptors on December 8, he joined Allen Iverson as the only Sixers rookies to record five threes and three steals in a game since 1983.
 On July 11, 2020, Thybulle started uploading a series of vlog style YouTube videos showcasing the 2020 NBA Bubble at the ESPN Wide World of Sports Complex in Orlando, Florida.

 In his second season in 2020–21, Thybulle was named to the NBA All-Defensive Second Team, though he only averaged 20 minutes per game.
 He was the NBA leader with 3.8 steals per 100 possessions as well as 5.6 deflections per 36 minutes.

 On October 29, 2021, the 76ers picked up Thybulle's team option, extending his contract through the 2022–23 season.

-Portland Trail Blazers (2023–present)
+Portland Trail Blazers (2023–2026)

 On February 9, 2023, Thybulle was traded to the Portland Trail Blazers in a four-team trade involving the Charlotte Hornets and New York Knicks.
 He made his Trail Blazers debut on February 13, recording 14 points, six rebounds, two assists and three blocks in a 127–115 win over the Los Angeles Lakers.
+In 22 starts for the team, Thybulle averaged 7.4 points, 3.5 rebounds, and 1.9 assists.
+Following the season, Thybulle would become a restricted free agent, and sign a three-year, $33 million offer sheet with the Dallas Mavericks, which the Trail Blazers subsequently matched.

+On October 31, 2025, it was announced that Thybulle would miss 4-to-6 weeks after undergoing surgery to repair a torn ulnar collateral ligament in his left thumb.
+Thybulle would make 30 appearances for Portland during the 2025–26 season, recording averages of 5.8 points, 2.0 rebounds, and 0.9 assists.

+Los Angeles Lakers (2026–present)

+On July 20, 2026, Thybulle signed a one–year, $3.3 million contract with the Los Angeles Lakers.